Written by Stalac-Tate

 The vegetation here, formerly prairie and oak savanna, today consists of grassy fields and wooded lots.
 Farming never really took off in this area because the soil on the Mounds is very thin and poor.
 Projects are underway to re-establish the native landscape by state and private interest groups.
 Cave of the Mounds began a prairie restoration project on a small portion of land below the barn in 1999.
 We plan to continue this project, in sections, until the land is restored.

 Our mission at Cave of the Mounds National Landmark is to provide our visitors with an enhanced appreciation and understanding of our natural environment while protecting and conserving that resource both above and below ground.
 Our landscaping reflects those values.
 We combine perennial gardening with native plant restoration to create a beautiful, peaceful, and interesting landscape.
+This is part of our prairie restoration project.

 When you arrive, the chert boulders you see in the terraces around the Visitor Center were excavated during surface preparations prior to the construction of the Visitor Center.
 Chert is a microcrystalline silicon dioxide and is found only in limestone or dolomite formations.
 The color of chert varies according to other minerals within or around it.
 In the past, the Indigenous People used chert, sometimes called flint, as their main resource for making stone tools.